rei/rei-cedar-docs/docs/components/filmstrip/README.md

 ## Getting Started Building a Filmstrip

-There are two common examples documented below: [Product Recommendation Filmstrip](#product-recommendation-filmstrip) and [Category Hub Filmstrip](#category-hub-filmstrip).
+There are two common examples documented below: [Product Recommendation Filmstrip](#product-recommendation-filmstrip) and [Prominent Card Filmstrip](#prominent-card-filmstrip).

 Designers can get started by pulling one of these examples from [the Figma library here.](https://www.figma.com/file/dGjTo4tpmVlSZQPWPnCLy0/Cedar-Web-Components?node-id=2019%3A183215) and then optionally customizing the header and subheader, content blocks, pagination controls, link to all content and/or overflow grid based on the needs of your use case.